-Principles for Responsible Investment (PRI) - The world's leading collaborative Responsible Investment initiative.
+Principles for Responsible Investment (PRI) -

+The world's leading collaborative Responsible Investment initiative.
 Signatories commit to the six principles of Responsible Investment which includes reporting annually.

-Proxy voting - Voting at a company meeting without attendance via the "proxy" process.
+Proxy voting - Voting at a company meeting without attendance by appointing a 'proxy'.

 Proxy vote against management - A vote cast contrary to the recommendation of the board of a company.